Where will the course take place?

 What time will the course start and finish?

-Every course has a registration time of 9am on the first day.
+Every course has a split registration time on the first day – if your surname begins with A-M please arrive at 9.00am.
+If your surname begins N-Z please arrive at 9.15am.
 The course itself will begin at 9:30am each day.
-The course will finish at 5.30pm
+The course will finish at 4.30pm

 What do I need to bring and how do I prepare?